SungardAS/condensation/README.md

 CloudFormation templates are great for creating, updating and deleting AWS resources.
-Reusing parts of templates, referencing other templates with `AWS::CloudFormation::Stack` and deploying cloud-init scripts can be difficult manage.
+Reusing parts of templates, referencing other templates with `AWS::CloudFormation::Stack` and deploying cloud-init scripts can be difficult to manage.

 * Often sections such as AMI [mappings](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html) are re-used by many templates.
 Handlebars partials provide a way to